AbdoHerO/exercises-exams/README.md

-#Collection of exercices and exams corrections
+#Collection of exercices and exams correction

+##JAVA & C

 Feel free to use my codes and correct them if you find anything wrong.